 If we ask a hundred 50-year-olds what they worry about most regarding their future health, most answers would be: cancer, Alzheimer's, heart attack.
 Almost no one will mention "muscle loss".
 And that's a strategic mistake.
-According to World Health Organization data, sarcopenia is one of the world's leading causes of loss of independence in old age, and the chain of events that begins with it leads to more hospitalizations than heart attacks.
+Sarcopenia is one of the world's leading causes of loss of independence in old age, and the chain of events that begins with it - falls, fractures, and hospitalizations - exacts a huge functional and economic toll.

 What is Sarcopenia?

-Sarcopenia (from Greek: "lack of muscle") is the gradual depletion of muscle mass and function with age.
-The process begins earlier than you think: Starting at age 30, we lose 1% of muscle mass per year.
-That's not much - which is why most people don't feel it.
-But the math is harsh:
+Sarcopenia (from Greek: "lack of flesh") is the gradual decline of muscle mass and function with age.
+The process starts earlier than you think: Starting at age 30, we lose about 3-5% of muscle mass every decade (about 0.3-0.5% per year).
+That's not much in any single year, so most people don't feel it, and the rate accelerates after age 60.
+But the cumulative math is harsh:

 When muscle mass drops below a critical threshold, serious functional problems begin to emerge.